Fundeluk/nswi041-exams/use-cases.md

 #### Postrequirements:
 Permission to be able to enroll for the exam

-### Filter exams:
+### Filter Exams

-#### Detail:
-Happy path - to choose from options that are available
-#### Alternatives:
-There is no term of exam that meets the criteria
-There are no terms for the exam listed yet
-#### Prerequirements:
+**Happy Path:**

+1. The student logs into their account on the Student Information System.
+2. The system displays the student's dashboard.
+3. The student navigates to the "Exams" section to view upcoming exams.
+4. The system presents a set of filtering options, such as term, subject, and date.
+5. The student selects the desired criteria from the available options to filter the exams.
+6. The system processes the request and displays a list of exam terms that meet the selected criteria.
+7. The student reviews the filtered list of exam terms.

+**Potential Issues:**

+1. In step 5, there are no exam terms that meet the selected filtering criteria, resulting in no exams being displayed.
+2. In step 5, the student attempts to filter exams for a subject they are not enrolled in, leading to an error message.

+**Preconditions:**

-List of terms for the exam
+- A list of terms for exams is available in the system.
-To be enrolled for the subject
-#### Postrequirements:
+- The student is enrolled in the subject for which they are attempting to filter exams.

+**Postconditions:**

-The list of all the terms for the exam that meets the criteria from the options available
+- The system displays a list of all the exam terms that meet the criteria selected by the student.

 ### Pass exam: